-Stephen E. Sterrett Chief Financial Officer, Simon Property Group, Inc., the General Partner of the Company May 15, 2003
+Stephen E. Sterrett Chief Financial Officer Simon Property Group, Inc. May 9, 2003

-A signed original of this written statement required by Section 906 has been provided to Simon Property Group, L.P. and will be retained by Simon Property Group, L.P. and furnished to the Securities and Exchange Commission or its staff upon request.
+A signed original of this written statement required by Section 906 has been provided to Simon Property Group, Inc. and will be retained by Simon Property Group, Inc. and furnished to the Securities and Exchange Commission or its staff upon request.